mpwg/Brixie/analysis/user_stories.md

 #### [FOUNDATION-001] API Key Configuration

-**As a** user,
+**As a** developer of Brixie,
-**I want** to enter an API key once during initial setup,
+**I want** to provide the App securly with an API key once during compilation,
-**So that** I can access Rebrickable data without repeated authentication.
+**So that** Users can access Rebrickable API.

 **Acceptance Criteria:**
-- [ ] App provides clear instructions for obtaining an API key
+- [ ] Compilation provides an option to enter the API Key from an build environment variable
-- [ ] User can enter and save API key
+- [ ] The Build process fails when no API Key is injected
-- [ ] API key is securely stored in the iOS keychain
+- [ ] API key is securely compiled in the App
-- [ ] App validates the API key before saving
+- [ ] The build process injects it into the app
 - [ ] API key is used for all subsequent API calls

 **API Requirements:**